 Hauling all of the clothing, toiletries, and gear you need for a monthlong trip in a backpack might sound like a nightmare, especially if you’re used to rolling luggage.
 But there are plenty of instances when traveling with a backpack is easier, especially if you’ve got plans to hop on buses or trains, or are going to cities where paved roads (and therefore surfaces for easy luggage-rolling) are in short supply.
-The challenge is to find a travel backpack that’s big enough to fit everything you might need, yet is still comfortable to carry.
-So to help you find the best carry-on and travel backpacks for long trips, I spoke with seven frequent travelers, who spend weeks on the road (or the hiking trail) at a time, about the bags they’re most excited to pack up and strap onto their backs.

-“I would highly recommend the High Sierra Titan 55L Frame Backpack.
-I’ve used it on my travels from Bolivia to Botswana, and it’s a great pack: lightweight, relatively inexpensive, sturdy, and stylish.
-It also has an ergonomic design; I love the fact that I can adjust the straps, so the bag fits my body perfectly.
-I like it because it has a top compartment, which I typically reserve for undergarments, and the bottom front compartment, which I’ll reserve for shoes.
-Because the middle compartment is very large, it’s ideal for clothing.
+Award-winning CNN travel journalist Oneika Raymond swears by High Sierra’s affordable frame backpacks, which can be used for long trips as well as backpacking.
+She’s used hers while traveling from Bolivia to Botswana, and tells us that the pack is “lightweight, relatively inexpensive, sturdy, and stylish,” with an ergonomic design that fits her body perfectly.
+“I like it because it has a top compartment, which I typically reserve for undergarments, and the bottom front compartment, which I’ll reserve for shoes,” she adds.
+“Because the middle compartment is very large, it’s ideal for clothing.
 I can pack quite a lot of things in the bag, but because it’s tall and narrow, it still remains sleek and fairly easy to carry.”

-“I have a slightly older version of this pack.
-I love it because it is lightweight with tons of space for multiday treks.
-It is available in different torso lengths, which is great for me since I am short.
+Adventure writer and blogger Ashley Gossens has a slightly older version of this Granite Gear pack — a sure sign that the brand’s designs are worth the investment.
+“I love it because it is lightweight with tons of space for multiday treks,” she says.
+“It is available in different torso lengths, which is great for me since I am short.
 It has extra-comfy padding on the hip belt, which is also adjustable.
-I also really like that it has a detachable top pouch that I can use for taking just the essentials to explore around camp.
-I’ve taken it on a five-day, 45-mile trek in the Glacier Peak wilderness of Washington and packed my tent, sleeping bag, food, and more.” —Ashley Gossens, adventure writer and blogger, Alpine Lily
+I also really like that it has a detachable top pouch that I can use for taking just the essentials to explore around camp.”
+On Gossens’s five-day, 45-mile trek in the Glacier Peak wilderness of Washington, she was easily able to fit her tent, sleeping bag, food, and more into the pack.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best socks for traveling, travel shoes for men and women, dopp kits, rolling luggage, weekend bags, travel necessities, and portable speakers.
 We update links when possible, but note that deals can expire and all prices are subject to change.